 The Emerald Ash Borer has been widely publicized as a serious threat to Michigan ash trees.
-Indeed, this pest is spreading northward from the core area in southeastern Michigan and outward from localized outbreak areas at an alarming rate.
-Emerald ash borers have now been found in Saginaw, Bay City, Mount Pleasant, Midland, and the entire lower peninsula of Michigan.
-If you have ash trees in your landscape, you will have some decisions to make regarding those trees.
+If you have ash trees in your landscape that are still viable, you will have some decisions to make regarding those trees.

 The pest is not selective when it comes to ash trees.
 It will attack them and ultimately kill them, unless they are protected.
 Fortunately, there are very effective preventive treatments available.
 The very best, as proven by research at several universities, is TREE-Age, emamectin benzoate.

 INSIST ON EMAMECTIN FOR YOUR ASH TREES!

 We have been using TREE-Age, (emamectin benzoate) since May of 2008, when it first became available.
 Emamectin has been tested by Michigan State University researchers and found to protect ash trees with 99 to 100% kill rate on Emerald Ash borer adults and larvae.
 A recent publication fact sheet confirms the superiority of this chemical over all others.
-See pages 13 and 14 of the publication at this link: http://emeraldashborer.info/files/Multistate_EAB_Insecticide_Fact_Sheet.pdf
+See results of various treatments at this link: http://www.emeraldashborer.info/documents/Multistate_EAB_Insecticide_Fact_Sheet.pdf

 There are several methods of administering chemicals to trees, but we believe the Arborjet system is the very best, based on the research and on our own experience.
-Small holes are drilled, retainer plugs are placed and the chemical is injected into the active sapwood of the tree, using a quikjet injector or tree IV.
+Small holes are drilled, retainer plugs are placed and the chemical is injected into the active sapwood of the tree, using a quikjet injector or Quikjet Air injector.
 These treatments give two years of control with one treatment and give both better control and longer lasting control than any other method.
+CURRENT LABELING of this product is that it provides UP TO 2 years of control after each injection.
+However, some have used a three year interval between injections.
+We still feel that for ideal control, a two year interval is best, although the insecticide fact sheet above suggests that three year interval would be adequate.

 Drilling to apply this chemical is NOT a problem for the tree!